MartinChavez/CSharp/README.md

 Learn C# (Test-Driven Learning)
 ================

 A project aimed to help the user master the C# language with a test-driven approach.
 Each unit contains an annotated tutorial on the code itself and the ability to run Unit Tests to verify the expected behavior.
-This project is based on [Pluralsight: Accelerated C# Fundamentals](http://www.pluralsight.com/courses/csharp-fundamentals).

 Topics: